Final exam results

 If you are an EU GEM applicant (i.e. applying via the CAO), we will accept GAMSAT scores from the March 2021 sitting, as offers won’t be released until August of this year.

-Please note that the requirement to sit the NEET entrance exam is a Medical Council of India (which has since been replaced by the National Medical Commission in September 2020) requirement and not an RCSI pre-requisite.
+Please note that the requirement to sit the NEET entrance exam is a Medical Council of India (which was replaced by the National Medical Commission in September 2020) requirement and not an RCSI pre-requisite.

-According to the Foreign Medical Institution Regulations 2002, any candidate who passed the qualifying exam either from India (e.g. via the NEET) or an equivalent board from abroad and is desirous of joining an undergraduate medical course in any foreign medical institutions on or after 15 March 2002, has to:
+According to the Foreign Medical Institution Regulations 2002, any candidate who passed the qualifying exam either from India (e.g. via the NEET) or an equivalent board from abroad and wishes to join an undergraduate medical course in any foreign medical institution on or after 15 March 2002, has to:

 - Approach the Medical Council of India for issuance of an eligibility certificate for that purpose

-- The candidate has to confirm the status of the medical qualification and its awarding university/institution from the Indian embassy or from the MCI in order to obtain the certificate.
+- Confirm the status of the medical qualification and its awarding university/institution from the Indian embassy or from the MCI in order to obtain the certificate

 If a candidate has not obtained a certificate of eligibility from the MCI, they will not be allowed to sit the screening test after obtaining the medical degree from abroad for the purpose of registration in India.

 We are currently awaiting news on the 2021 NEET exam dates and will update this section as soon as this information becomes available.
-At the moment, we expect the NEET exam to take place during the first week in May 2021.
-For more information, please check out the National Medical Commission website.
+According to the most recent information released by the Government of India's Ministry of Education (press release from 13 July 2021 available here), we expect the NEET exam to take place on Sunday, 12 September 2021.
+Students who wish to sit the NEET exam in 2021 are advised to check the websites https://nta.ac.in or https://ntaneet.nic.in.

 Temporary measures for 2021 as a response to COVID-19